min2ha/ukwa-site/content/target/42213/index.en.md

   "subject": "History of the Book"
 }

-# Magforum.
-Magazines, their past, present and future

 This blog is about magazines and magazine publishing.
 It is written by Anthony Quinn, founder of Magforum.com in 2001.
 His History of British Magazine Design for the V&A museum was published in April 2016